mariannazhang/mariannazhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year PhD student in developmental psychology at Stanford University.
+I'm a second-year PhD student in developmental psychology at Stanford University.

 I'm primarily interested in the role of language in how we represent categories.